wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 <hr />

-## Overview
+## Architectural Components Overview

-This tutorial focuses on use of <strong>Docker</strong> containers as Kubernetes' <a target="_blank" href="https://kubernetes.io/blog/2016/12/container-runtime-interface-cri-in-kubernetes/">Container Runtime Interface (CRI)</a>.
-Kubernetes had worked with <strong>rkt</strong> (pronounced "rocket") containers, which provided a CLI for containers as part of CoreOS.
-Rkt became the first archived project of CNCF after IBM bought Red Hat with its competing "containerd" <a target="_blank" href="https://github.com/kubernetes-sigs/cri-o">cri-o technology.

 "Containerized" <a href="#micro-services">microservice apps</a> are <strong>dockerized</strong> into images pulled from <strong>DockerHub</strong> or private security-vetted images in Docker Enterprise, <a target="_blank" href="https://quay.io/">Quay.io</a>, or an organization's own binary repository setup using Nexus or Artifactory.

-CRI-O, Docker, ContainerD support Runc.
-Runc is the low-level tool which does the heavy lifting of spawning a Linux container. (<a target="_blank" href="https://www.youtube.com/watch?v=0uy2V2kYl4U" title="Feb 15, 2019">See CVE-2019-5736</a>).

 Kubernetes automates resilience by abstacting the network and storage shared by ephemeral replaceable <strong>pods</strong> which the Kubernetes Controller replicates to increase capacity.

+This tutorial focuses on use of <strong>Docker</strong> containers as Kubernetes' <a target="_blank" href="https://kubernetes.io/blog/2016/12/container-runtime-interface-cri-in-kubernetes/">Container Runtime Interface (CRI)</a>, which ensures that every image can be run on every runtime.

+<a target="_blank" href="https://www.youtube.com/watch?v=7KUdmFyefSA&list=RDCMUCdngmbVKX1Tgre699-XLlUA&start_radio=1&t=526">VIDEO</a>: Kubernetes only need the Container Runtime from Docker's Engine, which Kubernetes created a "dockershim" to use Docker's Container Runtime.
+Then Docker extracted and gave to CNCF "containerd".

+Kubernetes had worked with <strong>rkt</strong> (pronounced "rocket") containers, which provided a CLI for containers as part of CoreOS.
+Rkt became the first archived project of CNCF after IBM bought Red Hat and its competing <a target="_blank" href="https://github.com/kubernetes-sigs/cri-o">cri-o technology used with OpenShift.

+Runc is supported by CRI-O, Docker, ContainerD.
+Runc is the low-level tool which does the "heavy lifting" of spawning a Linux container. (<a target="_blank" href="https://www.youtube.com/watch?v=0uy2V2kYl4U" title="Feb 15, 2019">See CVE-2019-5736</a>).

 > PROTIP: "The median number of containers running on a single host is about 10." -- Sysdig, April 17, 2017.
 But there can be up to 100 pods per node (at v1.17)